NicoleAsqui/Challenge_QA/README.md

 - Maven version 3.9.3
 - IntelliJ IDE version 2023

-## Use Maven to run test on Mac

-Open a command window and run:

-    make install-macos

-## Use Maven to run test on Windows
+## Use Maven to run test

-Open a command window and run:
+Open a terminal and run:

     mvn clean verify